Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Kammen, Michael.
 Visual Shock: A History of Art Controversies in American Culture.

-Finally, identify the publication information.
-This is the publication location, the name of the publisher, and year it was published.
+Finally, identify the publisher and the year it was published.
 If this information is not available on the title page, look for it on the verso, which is the back of the title page.

 Bibliography Example:

 Kammen, Michael.
 Visual Shock: A History of Art Controversies in American Culture.
-New York, NY: Alfred A. Knopf, 2006.
+Alfred A. Knopf, 2006.

-If you refer to a work in your paper, either by directly quoting, paraphrasing, or by referring to main ideas, you will need to include a note.
+If you refer to a work in your paper, either by directly quoting, paraphrasing, or by referring to main ideas, you need to include a note.
 Footnotes are listed at the bottom of the page, while endnotes are listed together at the end of the paper.
 Notes follow the same general order as a bibliography entry, but components are usually separated by commas, and the author's name is listed in normal order.
 Book publication information is placed in parentheses.
-If you are referring to a specific page within your paper, include that last.
+If you are referring to a specific page within your paper, such as in this example, include that at the end.

 Note Example: